LukasGamard/YACRAF-calculator/README.md

 Scripts to visualize or simulate different scenarios, such as finding the most optimal order of implementing defense mechanisms, or enumerating and visualising the several of the easiest attack paths, can be created using Python scripts that interface to the tool.
 To create a script, go to the `scripts` directory.

+Note: Computationally heavy scripts could take some time to finish running.
+The corresponding button will appear pressed (changed color) while the script is running.